-1. Transparent (see-through) or that reveal their body shape.

-- 2. Tight and define the shape of their body. - 3.
-Short, including: - tops or shirts that barely cover the belly; - short dresses or skirts that show the knees in any position (standing, sitting or walking); - very short sleeves that reveal more than half of the upper arm; or - shorts or short pants/trousers. - 4.
-Exposing clothing that shows the visible contours of the body, including: - tops with a revealing, deep neckline; - short dresses or skirts that show the knees in any position (standing, sitting or walking); or

-- open wrap skirts.

-5. Improper dress code, includes;

-- an abaya made with see-through fabric, or that is open and reveals improper clothes that violate the university dress code;

-- wearing excessive eye make-up - including when wearing a veil;

-- wearing a short, tight vest worn over a shirt or a t-shirt, which exposes the midriff or the chest.

-- shirts, pants/trousers or blouses that bear any vulgar, offensive or obscene prints or language.

-Female students of ASU shall also NOT wear:

-- Excessive accessories, including leg or foot bracelets.

-- Tattoo painting on the face or upper arms.

-- Hair dyed in bizarre or unusual colours.
+- 1. Transparent (see-through) or that reveal their body shapes. - 2.
+Tight and define the shape of their body. - 3.
+Short, including: - a.
+Tops or shirts that barely cover the belly. - b.
+Short dresses or skirts that show the knees in any position (standing, sitting or walking); - c.
+Very short sleeves that reveal more than half of the upper arm; or - d.
+Shorts or short pants/trousers. - 4.
+Exposing clothing that shows the visible contours of the body, including: - a.
+Tops with a revealing, deep neckline; - b.
+Short dresses or skirts that show the knees in any position (standing, sitting or walking); or - c.
+Open wrap skirts. - 5.
+Improper dress code includes; - a.
+An Abaya made with see-through fabric, or that is open and reveals improper clothes that violate the university dress code; - b.
+Wearing excessive eye make-up including when wearing a veil; - c.
+Wearing a short, tight vest worn over a shirt or a t-shirt, which exposes the midriff or the chest. - d.
+Shirts, pants/trousers or blouses that bear any vulgar, offensive or obscene prints or language. - 6.
+Female students of ASU shall also NOT wear: - a.
+Excessive accessories, including leg or foot bracelets. - b.
+Tattoo painting on the face or upper arms. - c.
+Hair dyed in bizarre or unusual colours.

-8.2.2.2 Male students
+8.3.2 Male students